 “Beg to differ Piers, well done @GreggsOfficial #vegansausageroll #Veganuary #Greggs”

-So far, the veganuary conversation in 2020 seems more focused on the negative effect that mass farming is having on the environment.
-This is both in terms of thinking more about where the meat is actually coming from, and the effect that its production is having on the environment.
+Veganuary conversation in 2020 was more focused on the negative effect that mass farming has on the environment.
+This is both in terms of thinking more about where the meat is actually coming from and its production.

 As vegan diets and lifestyles become more mainstream, the number of brands creating ‘plant-based’ and ‘meat-free’ food has increased.
 By 2021, these terms had begun to catch on with the general public.

 People talking about Veganuary were infinitely more likely to use the word ‘free’, relating to the terms meat-free and dairy-free.
 They were also more likely to use the word ‘plant’ (16.3x) and ‘based’ (20.3x) – adopting the descriptors used by vegan food brands.
 These terms clearly resonate with consumers and are an easy way for them to identify vegan food.